 Shared Delivery

-Bus & Trolleybus (BT) Access Control Fast Track
+Bus and Trolleybus Access Control System — Fast Track

-The customer takes responsibility for part of the lifecycle stages.
-The vendor delivers only TWP.
-A Scrum team of 8 delivers a Release Candidate in 1.22 years.
+The customer provides the Technical Assignment (TA) and takes responsibility for Implementation (IM), while the vendor delivers the Technical Working Project (TWP).
+An 8-person Scrum team delivers the Release Candidate in 1.22 years.

 Case 5